The Story Behind Friendship Lamps

 The Women's Initiative Network is a non-profit collaborative that provides women survivors of domestic abuse with educational and employment opportunities.
 Technology for Humankind provides funding to the Women's Initiative Network, allowing their participants to provide assistance in our subassembly work.
 We also employ graduates of the program.

-The International Rescue Committee delivers lifesaving care to people fleeing conflict and natural disaster.
-Technology for Humankind employs refugees from the International Rescue Committee.
+Saint Francis Migration Ministries helps refugees fleeing violence or persecution in their home countries find safety and build new lives in the United States.
+Technology for Humankind employs refugees from the SFMM.
 It is our intention to help and welcome them as residents in our city of Wichita.